Our ongoing response to COVID-19

 Essential work-related domestic travel is permitted where consistent with all State and Federal Government requirements.

 Events and catering

-As part of our staged return-to-work planning, we are reviewing the potential for smaller events to be held consistent with our health and safety policies and prevailing Australian and State Government guidelines.
+Any events held must be consistent with our health and safety policies and prevailing Australian and State Government guidelines.

 We are encouraging our partners and employees to continue to limit internal events, and to ensure compliance with Australian and relevant State Government social distancing and maximum capacity requirements in all cases.

-We are asking all partners and employees to consider convening meetings by telephone or VC and to make appropriate inquiries with clients who may have recently travelled or been exposed to COVID-19.
+We are asking all partners and employees to consider convening meetings by telephone or VC.

 We have implemented meeting guidelines which include requiring